 We have been teaching drawing for over 35 years.
 We base our teachings on the classical methods David Savage learned at the Ruskin School University of Oxford and The Royal Academy Schools in London.

-We have run drawing classes out of the Rowden Atelier workshop in Shebbear, North Devon for over ten years.
 Now we have now built a new Drawing Studio overlooking pasture going down to our lake.
 This will be where all the new creative drawing study will be focused.

 Above shows the Life Drawing studio at the Royal Academy Schools London.
 Below are the new art studios being developed now.

 We aim for you to be able to draw well and to do it in a short space of time.
 You will be working with Ed Wild, starting with very simple exercises that hopefully will show you that YOU CAN DRAW.
 Then you will be encouraged to draw on your own 20 minutes a day four times a week.
 That’s all it takes.
 After six months, this routine will see you draw really well.